-Zonta International has committed US$1,000,000 to the U.S. Fund for UNICEF to create opportunities for vulnerable and excluded girls to realize their rights to an education in a secure and protective environment.
+Zonta International has committed US$1,000,000 to UNICEF USA to create opportunities for vulnerable and excluded girls to realize their rights to an education in a secure and protective environment.
 Partnering with the Ministry of National Education and others, Let Us Learn Madagascar will promote a common vision of investing in junior secondary education for girls as an entry point for equity.

 How Zonta helps

 The project is focused on reaching out-of-school children, expanding girls’ education and improving quality outcomes for learners.

 Zonta International’s contribution of US$1 million will help: